oziesiek/JS-Ethical-Hacking/README.md

 The repository currently includes the following features:

-    🛡️ Web Brute - Force and Dictionary Attack tool
+    🛡️ Web Brute - Force and Dictionary Attack tool 🕵️‍♂️ Clickjacking - attacker overlays a transparent button on a vulnerable website to trigger unwanted actions.
     💣 DoS attack - Overwhelm a system's resources to disrupt or deny services 🍪 Stealer - Steal cookies from websites and send them to a remote server 🚀 Exploit Server - Speedy and reliable Node.js server for logging cookies and other data sent via POST requests.